 By William J. Morgan Jr.

-William J. Morgan Jr., Ph.D., is a criminal justice college professor.
+William J. Morgan, Jr., Ph.D., is an associate professor of criminal justice at Erie Community College.